matthew-scherf/Only-One/preliminary_paper.md

 ### 2.4 Personal Motivation

 This work emerged from direct experience of non-dual awareness, followed by the philosophical question: "Can this be stated formally?"
-The combination of experiential insight and formal training suggested that the answer is yes—that the structure of non-dual realization can be captured in logic without reducing or distorting it.
+The experiential insight suggested that the answer is yes—that the structure of non-dual realization can be captured in logic without reducing or distorting it.

 This places us in the tradition of philosopher-contemplatives: Śaṅkara himself combined profound realization with systematic philosophical rigor.
 We aim to honor that dual commitment by bringing contemporary formal methods to an ancient wisdom tradition.